Kit History

 In the early 1890s it became apparent that the city could not support two professional teams with ambitions to play in the Football League.
 West End had the better ground but attendances were declining and the team were performing poorly whereas East End, with an inferior ground had the stronger team.
 The crunch came in May 1892 when, after the team managed just one win in their Northern League campaign, the directors of West End announced the club would be wound up.
 In a final act of considerable foresight, the principal directors of the club offered their rivals the pick of their playing staff and other assets including the lease on St James' Park.

-The team continued to play in East End's red until 1894 when the famous black and white stripes were adopted.
-These were the colours worn by the amateur reserve team formed in 1891 and sometimes used as a change strip.
-They were perhaps chosen because they were associated with neither of the former clubs.
+The team continued to play in East End's red until August 1894 when the famous black and white stripes were adopted.
+These were the colours worn by the amateur reserve team and sometimes used as a change strip.
+They were perhaps chosen because they were associated with neither of the former clubs but were the colours of the Northumberland FA XI.

 In 1893 United were elected to one of the the four vacancies created by the expansion of Division Two.
 In 1898, Newcastle contested the test matches to decide promotion and relegation but missed out in the mini-league competition.
 Following allegations that the test match between Burnley and Stoke had been fixed, it was decided to expand the League with four additional places.
 Newcastle and Blackburn were voted into Division One (rendering the test matches meaningless).
 Promotion and relegation issues after this were decided automatically until the introduction of play-offs in the 1990s.